tae898/vae-diffusion/README.md

 - Motivation behind generative models and latent variable models
 - The Evidence Lower Bound (ELBO) objective
 - Reparameterization trick for training VAEs
+- Implementation of VAEs using both **Multi-Layer Perceptron (MLP)** and **Convolutional Neural Network (CNN)** architectures
-- Implementation of a VAE with both Bernoulli and Gaussian likelihoods
+- Exploration of both Bernoulli and Gaussian likelihoods for the decoder
-- Comparison of different likelihood models and their effects on image generation quality
+- Comparison of different likelihood models and architectures, and their effects on image generation quality for MNIST digits

 ---